MyoRobotics/MyoRobotics-Documentation/source/Electronics/ElectronicsAndEmbeddedSubsystemSummary.rst

 .. figure:: img/linearfeedbackcontroller.png
     :align: center

-    The linear feedback controller topology: the controller is freely congurable within MYODE and runs on the MYO-Ganglion.
+    The linear feedback controller topology: the controller is freely configurable within the flexrayusbinterface and runs on the MYO-Ganglion.
 Four motor controllers run in parallel, controlling the four MYO-Muscles.
-The control frequency is currently limited to a maximum of 2:5kHz and is also configurable.
+The control frequency is currently limited to a maximum of 2.5kHz and is also configurable.

 To be clear, these controllers run on the MYO-Ganglion autonomously.
-They are configured via MYODE (control parameters, cycle time, etc) during the start-up phase of the user’s high-level controller running within MYODE.
+They are configured via flexrayusbinterface (control parameters, cycle time, etc) during the start-up phase of the user’s high-level controller running within flexrayusbinterface.
 By default, the gains are all set to zero, so no control action is issued.
-During run-time, MYODE sends the reference values to the controllers which can happen at any point in time and with arbitrary update rates.
+During run-time, flexrayusbinterface sends the reference values to the controllers which can happen at any point in time and with arbitrary update rates.
 Furthermore, the control parameters can also be changed during runtime.
 Note, however, that the control parameters are not